THERE are certain things in life which need challenging: People who claim EastEnders is better than Coronation Street; those who say red sauce is

 Now I’m not making excuses here but I was under a lot of pressure, there was a bit of drizzle in the air and my car was much bigger than Hazel’s.

 I reversed imperiously into the space, not stopping, straight in.
 The front of the car perfectly aligned, job done.

 One minor problem was the back end had decided to take on a life of its own and perhaps there was a little encroachment onto the white line.

 OK.
 I admit: I made a mess of it and was beaten hands down.
 But Hazel, from Accrington, was generous in victory although I declined her offer to teach me how to park.

-Our challenge may have been a bit of fun but Hazel, an instructor for the North West under-17 car club which allows youngsters to try driving in a controlled environment had some good advice for all drivers.
+Our challenge may have been a bit of fun but Hazel, an instructor for the North West under-17 car club which allows youngsters to try driving in a controlled environment had some good advice for